Outcome-Constrained Large Language Models for Countering Hate Speech: Methodology

-\texttt{User: "Here is the hate comment: <Hate Comment>.
-Please write a counterspeech to the hate comment so that the hater will come back and have constructive engagement in the conversation."} \end{displayquote}
+\texttt{User: "Here is a hate comment: <Hate Comment>.}\\ \texttt{Please write a counterspeech reply to the hate comment so that the hater comes back and has constructive engagement."} \end{displayquote}

-The system-level guideline is the same across all queries.
-Here we request the response to be in Reddit Style as the following experiments are conducted on Reddit data.
-The instructions are designed to guide the model towards producing results aligned with the intended conversation outcomes.
-There may be alternative expressions to incorporate expected outcomes in the query.
-As the focus of this study is to compare different methods, the investigation into how specific expressions may affect text generation is reserved for future study.
+\end{compactitem} There are different ways to set these outcome-constrained instructions.
+We adopt the instructions above as baselines for comparison purposes.

-\textbf{Prompt and Select} Following the idea proposed by \citeauthor{zhu2021generate} (\citeyear{zhu2021generate}), this method first requests the LLM to generate multiple responses, and then selects the ones that have a higher probability of leading to the desired conversation outcomes.
-In the selection process, we employ conversation outcome classifiers to evaluate the generated outputs and pick a candidate that has the desired conversational outcome with the highest confidence score.
+When given instructions, LLMs can generate one or multiple counterspeech replies.
+In addition to experimenting with the first generated reply, we follow~\cite{zhu2021generate} and also use a \emph{Generate and Select} method to generate multiple replies and select the ones predicted to have desired outcomes according to conversation outcomes classifiers (Section \ref{subsec:outcome}).

-\textbf{LLM Finetune} LLMs are pre-trained on a vast corpus of text, enabling them to comprehend and engage in conversations.
-However, it may not be fully optimized in terms of generating texts for expected conversational outcomes.
-The fine-tuning process uses additional data tailored to learn the linguistic characteristics related to expected conversation outcomes.
-We finetune the model with standard CS to HS data, e.g., CONAN, MultiCONAN, and Benchmark, as well as conversation data that has the desired outcomes: replies to hate that are followed by low conversation incivility and replies that have non-hateful hater reentry.
+\paragraph{LLM Finetuning} LLMs may not be fully optimized for generating texts with specific constraints---in our case, desired conversation outcomes.
+The finetuning process can tailor LLMs to learn the task of interest.
+To guide the LLM in generating outcome-constrained counterspeech, we finetune the model with datasets containing conversations with the desired outcomes: the hate speech/counterspeech pairs followed by low conversation incivility~\cite{yu2022hate} and the pairs that have non-hateful hater reentry.
+We use the Parameter-Efficient Fine-Tuning (PEFT) with Low-Rank Adaptation (LoRA) method~\cite{hu2021lora} to finetune LLMs.